eikek/mpc4s/microsite/src/main/tut/player.md

 # {{page.title}}

-A web application written in Elm that provides a simple frontend to MPD.
+A web application written in [Elm](http://elm-lang.org) that provides a simple frontend to MPD.
 It uses the [http](./http.html) module and communicates to MPD via Websockets.
-It runs completely in the browser and only relies on MPD commands and the additional [cover routes](http/endpoints.html#cover-files) provided by `mpc4s-http`.
+It runs completely in the browser and only relies on MPD commands and the additional [cover/booklet routes](http/endpoints.html#cover-files) provided by `mpc4s-http`.

 <img src="img/screenshot-early.jpg" alt="Screenshot (probably outdated)" class="img-responsive">

 ## Why?